anterof5/DevGrid-Challenge/README.md

 ## Usage

 ### Run the backend
-Configure your API_KEY on /api/config.py, then:
+Run these commands:
 - `cd api`.
 - `docker-compose up`.

-Your backend is accessible on http://localhost:3000/.
+Your backend is accessible on http://localhost:3000/, now configure a valid API key in form wizard.
 Send request to http://localhost:3000/weather/city_name to get results per city.
 Or send request to http://localhost:3000/weather?max= to get cached per cities.